VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-3/README.md

   <img src="Hol1.png" width="600" height="700">
 </p>

 I first visited the website, and tried to find the creator's username but in vain.
+The website also had OSINT features for usernames, phone numbers and IP addresses.
+This didn't seem the match the description given in the challenge, which made me highly doubt that the creator I was looking for made this site.

 I then moved onto the github repository.
+The README gave information about an OSINT tool used to pivot from email addresses.
+This matched the description given in the challenge.
 I went to the profile straightaway, which showed me the username and name of the creator
 ```text
 Palenath
 ```